adriandavidbrand/ngx-rxcache/README.md

-  construct?: () => Observable<T>; // An optional constructor function that returns an observable of your type persist?: (val: T) => Observable<any>; // An optional save function that persists the current instance saved?: (val: any) => void; // An optional save callback function that is called after the persist method succeeds load?: boolean; // An optional flag to call the constructor function as soon as the item is created autoload?: boolean; // An optional flag to call the constructor function when the value$ accessor property is called if it is not already loaded localStorage?: boolean; // A optional flag to persist the value in localStorage to survive across browser sessions
+  construct?: () => Observable<T>; // An optional constructor function that returns an observable of your type persist?: (val: T) => Observable<any>; // An optional save function that persists the current instance saved?: (val: any) => void; // An optional save callback function that is called after the persist method succeeds stringify?: (val: T) => any; // An optional function to transform the value before it is stringified for storage parse?: (val: any) => T; // An optional function to transform the value after it is parse from storage load?: boolean; // An optional flag to call the constructor function as soon as the item is created autoload?: boolean; // An optional flag to call the constructor function when the value$ accessor property is called if it is not already loaded localStorage?: boolean; // A optional flag to persist the value in localStorage to survive across browser sessions